-This activity, ‘Life is…’, asks a young person to respond to four questions/statements about four elements essential to wellbeing: belonging and connection, sense of self, relationships and a sense of being in control.
-The activity opens the door to a discussion as to the presence or otherwise, of these elements in the life of a… Read More »Video 18: Life is… (Working with Individuals)
+This activity, ‘Life is…’, asks a young person to respond to four questions/statements about four elements essential to wellbeing: belonging and connection, sense of self, relationships and a sense of… Read More »Video 18: Life is… (Working with Individuals)

-‘Inside-outside’ looks at the internal and external resources that a young person has available to them to manage the hardships of life; their own talents, qualities and skills; plus what their world around them has to offer, from human connection, to football to music… ‘Symbols’, the next video in 30 x 30 x 30, offers… Read More »Video 19: Inside – Outside (Working with Individuals)
+‘Inside-outside’ looks at the internal and external resources that a young person has available to them to manage the hardships of life; their own talents, qualities and skills; plus what… Read More »Video 19: Inside – Outside (Working with Individuals)

-‘Symbols’ is a powerful activity, which, while embracing the ideas offered in the previous video ‘Inside-outside’ of asking a young person to identify their internal and external resources to manage hardship; presents a way of exploring, with a young person, the impact and place of ‘struggle’ in their life.
-The activity makes use of the… Read More »Video 20: Symbols (Working with Individuals)
+‘Symbols’ is a powerful activity, which, while embracing the ideas offered in the previous video ‘Inside-outside’ of asking a young person to identify their internal and external resources to manage… Read More »Video 20: Symbols (Working with Individuals)

 A really good activity for families or where a third person is present.
 Asking each person to describe themselves and each other…and then do some comparing…can be very powerful.

 An activity of imagination.
 As playful or as serious as you would like it to be.
 ‘Snippets’ are snatches of conversation overheard while jogging.
-‘How would you finish this sentence?’
-‘What do you think is on the mind of the person speaking?’
-‘If it was you, what would you be thinking?’
+‘How would you finish this sentence?’… Read More »Video 23: Snippets (Working with Individuals)

 Imagine overhearing a conversation about…er…you!
 What would you hope to hear?
 And if it was someone you had just met, what sort of impression would you hope you made?
-And if you were overhearing someone who knows you and likes you, talk about you…what would you hope to hear?
+And… Read More »Video 25: The Best You (Working with Individuals)

-‘Frames’ shows footage of a real – life conversation with Dylan; and demonstrates how a Frame, which contains and focusses a conversation, can, if used creatively and carefully, result in a pretty interesting and worthwhile interaction.
-This video is 6.30 minutes long so find a time when you can fully appreciate how terrific Dylan is,… Read More »Video 26: Frames (Working with Individuals)
+‘Frames’ shows footage of a real – life conversation with Dylan; and demonstrates how a Frame, which contains and focusses a conversation, can, if used creatively and carefully, result in… Read More »Video 26: Frames (Working with Individuals)

 Imagine if I asked your good friend about you?
 What would they say?
 If I asked them if you were fun…what would they say?
 Loyal?
 Reliable?
 A good listener?
-Our friends know stuff!
-Which is where this activity comes in.
+Our… Read More »Video 27: If I Asked Your Friend… (Working with Individuals)

 ‘Four questions’ is by far the longest video I have posted, but it seemed to need it, so I hope it works for you.
-It’s an activity about deeper engagement.
-Who you ask the questions of, when and how all matter.
-With four important questions in mind, the video and the activity explore the importance… Read More »Video 28: Four Questions (Working with Individuals)
+It’s an activity about deeper engagement.… Read More »Video 28: Four Questions (Working with Individuals)

 Imagine that you are going away?
 Grab a bag, pack it…with what?
 And what if you are going away for a long time?
-What about if you might never come back?
-Do you have ‘unfinished business?’
+What about if you might never come… Read More »Video 29: Going Away (Working with Individuals)

-This final video of the 30, explores an idea or an approach…which asks you to make a decision as to how you might start to help a young person engage with some sensitive aspect of themself or their life.
-The video explores the idea of going directly and straightforwardly to that delicate area…or alternatively, start… Read More »Video 30: Straight Ahead, Or… (Working with Individuals)
+This final video of the 30, explores an idea or an approach…which asks you to make a decision as to how you might start to help a young person engage… Read More »Video 30: Straight Ahead, Or… (Working with Individuals)